aws-samples/serverless-patterns/ses-lambda-sam/README.md

    - Enter a stack name.
    - Enter the desired AWS Region.
 Please refer to the [documentation](https://docs.aws.amazon.com/ses/latest/dg/regions.html#region-receive-email) for the list of supported regions.
    - Enter `DomainName`.
 This is your Route 53 public hosted zone name.
 Please refer to the prerequisite section for additional details.
    - Enter `ResourceRecords`.
 Depending on your selected region, please get the Email Receiving Endpoint from this [AWS Documentation](https://docs.aws.amazon.com/ses/latest/dg/regions.html#region-receive-email).
 Then you need to provide the value as `10 {Email Receiving Endpoint}`.
-For example, for US East N. Virginia region, please enter `10 inbound-smtp.us-east-1.amazonaws.com`.
+For example, for the US East N. Virginia region, please enter `10 inbound-smtp.us-east-1.amazonaws.com`.
-   - Leave rest of the options as default.
+   - Leave the rest of the options as default.

 5. Note the outputs from the SAM deployment process.
-This contain the resource names and/or Ids which are used for next step as well as for testing.
+This contains the resource names and/or Ids which are used for the next step as well as for testing.

 6. From the command line, please execute the below command.
 Please replace `EmailReceiptRuleSet` from the `sam deploy` output and also your region.
 This will activate the Amazon SES ruleset to invoke the AWS Lambda function once it receives the email.
    ```bash
    aws ses set-active-receipt-rule-set  --rule-set-name {EmailReceiptRuleSet} --region {your-region}
    ```

-7. By now, you should receive an email confirmation with subject line `DKIM setup SUCCESS for {DomainName} in {your-region}`.
+7. By now, you should receive an email confirmation with the subject line `DKIM setup SUCCESS for {DomainName} in {your-region}`.

 ## How it works

 Please refer to the architecture diagram below: